deepesdl/deepesdl-doc/docs/ml-toolkit/recommendations.md

-Ideally, classical operations on the Analysis Ready Data Cubes could be extended by Machine Learning applications in order to sustain interoperability.
+Ideally, classical operations on the Analysis Ready Data Cubes (ARDC) could be extended by Machine Learning applications in order to sustain interoperability.
 However, there is a conflict between the nature of remotely-sensed data, the structure of the ARDCs and the requirements for meaningful Machine Learning applications which need to be addressed:

 1. Sampling the Earth naturally leads to an uneven distribution of data points as a result of its spherical shape.